undless/gatling.io-doc/content/integrations/apm-tools/datadog/index.md

 ## Introduction

-The Datadog integration allows Gatling Enterprise to send load-test metrics—such as response times, throughput, and error rates directly into Datadog’s observability platform.
+The Datadog integration allows Gatling Enterprise to send load-test metrics - such as response times, throughput, and error rates - directly into Datadog’s observability platform.
 Once enabled, performance data from Gatling Enterprise is sent to Datadog, where it can be correlated with infrastructure and application metrics already collected in your Datadog account

 With this integration in place, you can: